 The module fits with the individual course aims and learning outcomes in that it helps you to integrate your learning across subject specific taught modules within a real business setting.
 Moreover, the knowledge and understanding gained will help you to further develop your subject knowledge and understanding when writing the final report.
 To be successful in your studies but also in your later career, the module aims to equip you with a range of cognitive, practical and transferable skills, including self-reliance skills, interpersonal, leadership and communication skills, in particular the ability to explain complex information in a clear way, numeracy, digital literacy, a lively and enquiring mind with a logical approach to work, creative problem-solving skills and business acumen.
 This is in line with current expectations by employers surveyed by professional bodies and with recent research on skills requirements in the future workplace.
-You will further develop your skills as you undertake a reflection of your experiences during the internship as part of the final assignment.
+You will further develop your skills as you undertake a reflection of your experiences during the internship or campus based professional experience as part of the final assignment.
 Apart from increasing your knowledge and understanding, this module also aims to develop you into an ethical, responsible individual that collaborates successfully with and leads others from diverse cultures and backgrounds to achieve shared goals, demonstrating global citizenship and social responsibility.

 We regularly review our course content, to make it relevant and current for the benefit of our students.
 For these reasons, course modules may be updated.